learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 If you want more freedom with your designing map pins, try using [Annotations](#annotations-1) instead.
 ## Annotations
-Annotations allow for MapKit developrs to completely redesign the location coordinate indicators.
+Annotations allow for MapKit developers to completely redesign the location coordinate indicators.
 Unlike markers which had a set amount of parameters and there was no way to escape the bubble, Annotations instead takes in a Swift UI `View()`.

 For example, here we made the annotation to just be a system image with padding rather than a marker bubble.